TKzizo/Workshop-REV/README.md

 ># Reverse Engineering Workshop

-This workshop was an introduction to the vast world of reverse engineering, where we have discussed the usefullness of this skill, and some of the domaines where we use it essentialy in binary exploitaion and malware analysis.
+This workshop was an introduction to the vast world of reverse engineering, where we have discussed the usefullness of this skill, and some of the domaines where we use it, essentialy in binary exploitation and malware analysis.

 >## Presentation
 You may find the presentation in this [link](https://drive.google.com/file/d/1YRF_8nWtwT4Lcym2GbGvnVcTrEPEx7M4/view?usp=sharing).